 For some buyers, a specific FrontRunners sub-quadrant might be best.
 For example, products in the Leaders category may offer a comprehensive set of functionality for asset and facility management, whereas a product in the Master quadrant may focus on more advanced maintenance management tools.

 You can download the full FrontRunners for Facilities/Equipment Maintenance Management report here.
 It contains individual scorecards for each product on the Frontrunners quadrant.

 You can find the full FrontRunners methodology here, but the gist is that products are scored in two areas, Capability and Value.

-To be considered at all, products must have at least 10 reviews and meet minimum user rating scores.
-They also have to offer a core set of functionality—for example, they must include functionality to schedule preventive maintenance tasks for a variety of asset types, such as furniture, computers, production machinery, vehicles and entire building systems.
+To be considered at all, products must have at least 20 reviews and meet minimum user rating scores.
+They also have to offer a core set of functionality—for example, they include work order management capabilities, enable preventive maintenance and help track assets.

 From there, user reviews and other product performance details, such as the product's customer base and the features it offers, dictate the Capability and Value scores.
 Capability is plotted on the x-axis, and Value is plotted on the y-axis.

 For more information about FrontRunners, check out the following: